celestiaorg/test-infra/docs/test-plans/001-Big-Blocks/tp-001-big-blocks-creation-sync.md

 [DASing with different max block sizes](https://github.com/celestiaorg/celestia-node/issues/266)

-(\*) - Considering that we have 30 seconds block time and we want to test on the span of 500 blocks, the test run will be around 4 hours
+(\*) - Considering that we have 30 seconds block time, and we want to test on the span of 500 blocks, the test run will be around 4 hours

-(\*\*) - We make an assumption that all wallets have more then enough money to cover all the costs of submitting txs
+(\*\*) - We make an assumption that all wallets have more than enough money to cover all the costs of submitting txs

 ## Test-Cases